 Companies like Outbound Engine who deliver a poor customer experience should take feedback from their customers as a way to improve rather than to be defensive.
 What upset me more than anything was the manager who would not be quiet and listen to what I had to say.

 They collect emails to build your list, but of course, they will not notify you of new email subscribers.
 I recommend using Sumo for collecting email lists.
 You can download it for free.
 It is one of the fastest ways to grow your email list.

 - Step 1: Listen to the customer to understand what the problem is.

 - Step 3: Provide a timeline to resolve the issue.
-If you cannot provide a timeline stay in close communication (1–2/day) to let the customer know that you are aware and are working on providing a resolution and a new timeline.
+If you cannot provide a timeline stay in close communication (1-2x day for a serious issue) to let your client know that you are aware and are working on providing a resolution and a new timeline.
 OutboundEngine went idle.

 - Step 4: Ask the customer what you can do to make it up to them.
 Most times, the customer simply wants the issue resolved and nothing else.
 I wanted a credit for the campaign that went out because it failed to do what it was supposed to.

 - Step 5: If the request is reasonable, honor it, and then go one step beyond that to impress the customer.
 Send them a custom swag pack or do something they do not expect to earn some of that lost trust.
 The best way to grow a business is word-of-mouth, but it’s also a great way to ruin your reputation and deter business.

 - Step 6: Document the issue internally and create audit steps and training to prevent the same issue from happening again.